 MiFID Transaction Reporting | Troubleshooting

 We often see firms struggle with the population of the venue field under RTS 22 transaction reporting.
-This is especially an issue where the trade has been executed off-exchange or over-the-counter (OTC) as it is commonly referred.
+This is especially an issue where the trade has been executed off-venue or over-the-counter (OTC) as it is commonly referred.
 The question arises: do I populate XOFF or XXXX.

 We can all agree that the text within the RTS could be clearer and hope that there will be improvements post regulator reviews both in the UK and EU.
 In the meantime, it's essential to understand the criteria for when XOFF and XXXX classifications become applicable:

 XOFF – Is populated where the OTC trade relates to a ToTV (Traded on a Trading Venue) instrument (one that is available for trading on an OTFs (Organised Trading Facility), MTFs (Multilateral Trading Facility) or RMs (Regulated Market).
-This indicates that the trade was executed off-exchange but is related to a financial instrument available for trading on a venue.
+This indicates that the trade was executed off-venue but is related to a financial instrument available for trading on a venue.

 XXXX – Is populated where the instrument is brought into scope by the underlying and is traded OTC.
-This indicates that the trade was executed off-exchange and is related to an OTC derivative, index or basket where at least one of the underlying instruments or constituents is available for trading on a venue.
+This indicates that the trade was executed off-venue and is related to an OTC derivative, index or basket where at least one of the underlying instruments or constituents is available for trading on a venue.

 There is the matter of the difference in what constitutes a trading venue under EU and UK MiFIR.